pacs-course/pacs-examples/Examples/src/QuadratureRule/README.md

 * `AllDynamic/` Here we add an object factory to be able to load also the quadrature rules dynamically.
 We use the Generic Factory in the folder `GenericFactory`, replicated in `Utility/`.
-The integrands are also loaded dynamically but with the trick of using C style linkage so that in the library the functiosn are stored with their name, not mangled.
+The integrands are also loaded dynamically but with the trick of using C++ style linkage so that in the library the functiosn are stored with their name, not mangled.
 Clearly, it is also possible to use a factory to load the functions, using a similar structure used for the rules.